 It’s crucial that the summary follows the same chronological order as the full-length text, as the aim is to provide the audience with a clear overview of the main points that take place.
 Changing the order of these events will result in some confusion and maybe even give the reader the wrong impression.

 After these tips and tricks, your child will have a better understanding of how to write summaries and why they are so important.
-To learn even more about different writing styles, our reading & writing program can help your children learn about opinion writing, informative writing, narrative writing, and much more.
+To learn even more about different writing styles, our writing program can help your children learn about opinion writing, informative writing, narrative writing, and much more.

 Sign up today to get a FREE 7-day trial!